Lyreacrompane

 Our other project, the Irish Rambling House has its own website.
 You can visit it at www.irishramblinghouse.com

-The deadline for submission of articles and photos, old and new, is October 15, 2024.
+The deadline for submission of articles and photos, old and new, for Number 16 is October 15, 2025.
 Please send all submissions to

 Joe Harrington, Lyreacrompane and District Journal.
 Lyreacrompane.
 Listowel, Co Kerry by that date.